-If I have fly fished before, why should I take a guide trip or class?
+If I have fly fished before, why should I take a guide trip or trout school class?

 If you have fly fished before and have a firm grasp of the basics, we can spend our time focusing on more specific details.
 For example, let's try catching that fish tucked in under those overhanging branches or maybe we know that nymphs are going to produce, but let's fish streamers and work on your strip set.
 Fly fishing is a life-long learning game!

 I saw that I need a PA fishing license for the guide trip.
 Where can I get one?

 Anyone age 16 and older needs to have a valid PA fishing license.
 Licenses can be purchased through the PA Fish and Boat Commission, or retail stores like Field & Stream and Wal-Mart.